hategekimanahirwaarnold/elastic_collision/README.md

 # Collision of particles

 This is a similation of physical collisions.
-At some point, particles which collide stick together as it happens in chemistry.
+Typically, this is elastic collision, which means that kinetic energy of particles won't be lost after collision.

 Enjoy,

 Arnold